WikiMin3R/Unitus-Nouveau/doc/build-osx.md

 Other commands:
 -------

-    ./src/unitusd -daemon # Starts the blackcoin daemon.
+    ./src/unitusd -daemon # Starts the unitus daemon.
     ./src/unitus-cli --help # Outputs a list of command-line options.
     ./src/unitus-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for blackcoin development.
+You can use Qt Creator as an IDE, for unitus development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.